Date Again date

 They will see things different and they will continue to evolve as they continue to learn new things about themselves.

-The healing and recovery path is not linear, so the survivor in this type of situation
+The healing and recovery path is not linear, so the survivor in this type of situation has had to undergo a very impactful journey to recovery to even get to begin to date and trust another individual again.

 The journey is ongoing.
 Just because someone has done the work to heal and they are not in the midst of the chaos, they were once in, they will still have emotional and relational triggers which may carry over.
 Learn about PTSD and Complex PTSD and the differences between each.